 As a business owner, you have to make critical decisions every day.
 And it’s easier to make the right choice when you have the best information, right at your fingertips.

-That’s where business analytics tools come into play.
+That’s where business intelligence tools come into play.
 They enable you to both predict the outcomes and consider the risks of various options so you can make a more informed choice.

 Get Started with Square Point of Sale.